 Dr. Lou is a mixed-methods researcher with a strong quantitative focus, experienced in a broad range of research methods, including lab and online experiment, survey, in-depth interview, focus group, and data mining; In her recent publications, she has used eye-tracking and psychophysiological measures, as well as topic modeling and sentiment analysis through a big data approach.

-Her work has appeared in leading journals in both advertising and communication, including the Journal of Advertising, International Journal of Advertising, Journal of Interactive Advertising, Journal of Computer-Mediated Communication, among others.
+Her work has appeared in top-tier journals in both advertising and communication, including the Journal of Advertising, International Journal of Advertising, Journal of Computer-Mediated Communication, among others.
 She was awarded the 2021 Mary Alice Shaver Promising Professor Award by the American Academy of Advertising (AAA) (an award that honors a junior faculty member who has demonstrated excellence and innovation in advertising research and teaching and who has taught no more than four years in a full-time faculty position), the 2021 Outstanding Reviewer Award by the Journal of Interactive Advertising, the 2019 Best Article Award in the Journal of Interactive Advertising, and was also a recipient of the 2021 and 2019 AAA Research Fellowship Grants, respectively.

 Before joining NTU, she was a Ph.D. student in the Department of Advertising and Public Relations at Michigan State University (2012 Sept - 2016 Dec).
 She also studied at Ohio University (M.S. degree, the E. W. Scripps school of Journalism) and Wuhan University (B.A.
 School of Journalism and Communication).
-She has been serving on the Global and Multicultural Committee of the American Academy of Advertising (AAA) association, the AEJMC Presidential Task Force on Careers Committee (2017-2019), and the Editorial Review Boards of the International Journal of Advertising (IJA), Journal of Interactive Advertising (JIA), and Journal of Current Issues & Research in Advertising (JCIRA).
+She has been serving on the Global and Multicultural Committee of the American Academy of Advertising (AAA) association, the AEJMC Presidential Task Force on Careers Committee (2017-2019), and the Editorial Review Boards of the International Journal of Advertising (IJA), Journal of Interactive Advertising (JIA) (Associate Editor), and Journal of Current Issues & Research in Advertising (JCIRA).
 She also serves as the International Liaison of the Information Systems Division within the International Communication Association (ICA) (2019-2022).

 Selected Research Awards and Honors: